aitumik/snippetbox/README.md

 # Snippetbox
-Learning Go Web app development with a project
+Learning Go Web app development with a project.
-> This application is capable of searching large number of texts since its uses lucene based elasticsearch

 ## Setup
-#### Install Go
+Install the latest version of Go

-Install go for Mac OS(Catalina is what I used)
+Mac
 ```
 brew install go
 ```

-Install go for Ubuntu(Tested with ubuntu 20.4)
+Ubuntu
 ```
 sudo apt install go
 ```

 Clone the repository
+> Note that to clone the repository you need to have git installed
 ```
 git clone https://github.com/aitumik/snippetbox
 ```